|9||Pithampur, Madhya Pradesh|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Ranchi air is currently 4 times above WHO exposure recommendation
+PM2.5 concentration in Ranchi is currently 3.4 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app